 Oneida Indian Nation Representative Ray Halbritter, Col. James Zacchino Jr., U.S. Army Ft.
 Drum Garrison Commander and Assembly Member Pamela Hunter, Army Veteran and NYS Assembly Subcommittee Chair on Women Veterans, all shared remarks at the event about the special relationship between the Oneida Indian Nation and the United States Military.

-Fort Drum Garrison Commander Col. James Zacchino Jr.; Oneida Indian Nation Representative and Oneida Nation Enterprises CEO Ray Halbritter; Kathy Kuhl (Oneida, Wolf Clan); Assemblywoman Pamela Hunter, NY-128; David Ernenwein (Oneida, Turtle Clan)
+Fort Drum Garrison Commander Col. James Zacchino Jr.; Oneida Indian Nation Representative and Turning Stone Enterprises CEO Ray Halbritter; Kathy Kuhl (Oneida, Wolf Clan); Assemblywoman Pamela Hunter, NY-128; David Ernenwein (Oneida, Turtle Clan)

 The Oneida Indian Nation also presented a donation to Feed Our Vets, a non-profit organization dedicated to providing fully-stocked food pantries for veterans.